nightsea-eu/atheneia/README.md

 Atheneia builds intelligence that serves clarity, alignment, and real-world impact.

 We believe open tools should:
-- Accelerate scientific learning in quantum and AI, while delivering tools that promote wellbeing and insight
+- Accelerate scientific learning in quantum, AI, and cognition
 - Support critical decision-making with transparent reasoning
 - Strengthen research equity, wellbeing, and sustainability